-It played in festivals all over the country, won the Best Feature Film Award at the Maryland Film Festival, the Best Editing Award at the Tallgrass Film Festival, was selected as one of the best independent films of 2017 by Film Threat, and was described as an “intimate, compassionate take on abortion” by the Los Angeles Times.
+20 Weeks played in festivals all over the country, won the Best Feature Film Award at the Maryland Film Festival, the Best Editing Award at the Tallgrass Film Festival, was selected as one of the best independent films of 2017 by Film Threat, and was described as an “intimate, compassionate take on abortion” by the Los Angeles Times.
 It was distributed theatrically and on Hulu, and is now available on amazon prime, and a number of other platforms.

-She has directed a number of short films including the recently completed Awaken, starring Parminder Nagra, Vee Kumari and Seamus Dever.
-Leena also directed Scrap, starring Vivian Kerr and Anthony Rapp, which won the “Best Director” award at the First Glance Film Festival, and has played in festivals all over the country and won numerous awards.
+Leena has also directed a number of short films, including the recently completed Awaken, starring Parminder Nagra, Vee Kumari and Seamus Dever.
+She also directed Scrap, starring Vivian Kerr and Anthony Rapp, which won the “Best Director” award at the First Glance Film Festival, and played in many festivals.
 She also wrote and directed Dandekar Makes a Sandwich, which won the Grand Jury Prize at the Indian Film Festival of LA, and was selected as a Vimeo Staff pick.

-She is also a prolific screenwriter, and adapted the Ursula K. Le Guin novel The Telling for producer Riz Virk, and is slated to direct it.
+Leena is also a prolific screenwriter, and adapted the Ursula K. Le Guin novel The Telling for producer Riz Virk, and is slated to direct it.
 Her script, Days with Dandekar, was workshopped in the FIND Screenwriting Lab and was selected for the Tribeca All Access program.

-Leena earned her Master's of Journalism, with an emphasis on Documentary Filmmaking from UC-Berkeley, and got her start in media writing for a number of news outlets, then working as a web designer, then later as a production assistant and coordinator on independent films and commercials.
+She earned her Master's of Journalism, with an emphasis on Documentary Filmmaking from UC-Berkeley, and got her start in media writing for a number of news outlets, then working as a web designer, then later as a production assistant and coordinator on independent films and commercials.